MicrosoftDocs/minecraft-creator/creator/Documents/AdvancedCustomBlocks.md

 # Custom Blocks Part 2: Geometry and Material Instances

-In this tutorial, you will learn much more about custom block components.
-We will cover the following:
+In this tutorial, you will learn more about custom block components, including:

 > [!div class="checklist"]
 >